nguyenkevins/nguyenkevins/README.md

 ### Hi there 👋

-Hello, my name is Kevin Nguyen.
+My name is Kevin Nguyen.
 I am currently a fourth-year Computer Science & Software Engineering student at University of Washington Bothell.
 My interest is in full stack and mobile application development.

 <!--
 **nguyenkevins/nguyenkevins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.